DEV Community

 The next post in the series will explore the converse use case: a draggable Marker updating state, with state-changing events bubbling up. rememberUpdatedMarkerState is no longer helpful in this case: MarkerState becomes the primary source of truth, supplanting the model.

-Do you have thoughts on this topic?
-Consider leaving a comment below.
-Composable maps APIs are still in their infancy, and there is much uncharted territory.
+I would love to hear your thoughts—consider leaving a comment below.
+Composable maps APIs are still in their infancy, with much uncharted territory.

 Attribution: cover image at the top of the post generated with DALL-E